vamsi10010/cgrad/README.md

 # cgrad (IN PROGRESS)
-minimal autograd library in C
+cgrad is a minimal reverse mode auto differentiation library that implements a computational graph and optimizes parameters in runtime.

 Inspired by Andrej Karpathy's [micrograd](https://github.com/karpathy/micrograd.git)